Skip to content

 Adashino Nenbutsu-ji: Cemetery temple with 8,000 stone Buddha statues.
 Hauntingly beautiful, especially at the annual candle-lighting ceremony (August 23-24). ¥500.

-Otagi Nenbutsu-ji: 1,200 stone rakan (arhat) statues, each with unique expressions.
-Quirky and charming. ¥300.
+Otagi Nenbutsu-ji: 1,200 stone rakan (arhat) statues, each with a different expression — some serious, some grinning, several with cassette tapes.
+Off-beat and almost always quiet. ¥300.

 Arashiyama Practical